 “And I think it is important for some sequences to be cooler, so the movement can stop, then go again.
 Because with a Steadicam you cannot stop.
 It’s always moving and when it stops it’s like floating… For me the classical moves are still very important to achieve.

 “During Henry’s shows I had the main camera with Inès on a track, with a zoom, to follow him.
-And also Jo Vermaercke, our Steadicam operator, but also camera operator, who was with the Rialto at the front row of the theater, taking closer shots of Henry.
+And also Jo Vermaercke, our Steadicam operator, but also camera operator, who was with the Rialto at the front row of the theatre, taking closer shots of Henry.
 He was in the crowd to do that.”

 Over the course of the production, CBK-3610XS was only used four or five times, but “it was very important to know it was possible,” Champetier says.

-“And I think that the fragility of the puppet is going with the fragility of the whole set and crew.
-There is something really moving and I can understand why Inès says it’s the most beautiful day.”
+“And I think that the fragility of the puppet, is going with the fragility of the whole set and crew, there is something really moving and I can understand why Inès says it’s the most beautiful day.”